 During pregnancy, progesterone causes the stomach valve that stops acid entering the oesophagus to relax.
 A growing uterus also causes overflow.
 Try eating smaller portions more often and eating them slowly.
-Before you reach for sleeping pills, herbal remedies or teas, speak to your GP as these may not be recommended for expecting mums.
+Before you take any sleeping remedies, speak to your GP as these may not be recommended for expecting mums.

 It’s not confirmed exactly why pregnancy sickness occurs, but it can be brought on by food, smells or even multivitamins.
-Try and make a note of any of your triggers and consider swapping pregnancy multivitamins.
-If you’re still struggling, speak to your GP about alternative solutions like reflexology or aromatherapy.
+Try and make a note of any of your triggers and consider swapping to a different pregnancy multivitamin to see if this helps.
+If you’re still struggling, speak to your GP for more advice.
+Always tell your GP or midwife if you’re considering any complimentary therapies, as not all are safe during pregnancy.

 Hormonal changes (specifically HGC) cause more blood flow to the pelvis and kidneys.
 Plus, at night, due to gravity, the fluid in your legs and feet is sent towards your bladder via your bloodstream.
 To make things worse, your uterus might be resting on your bladder, even in that first trimester.
 Leaning forward for a wee can empty your bladder properly.
 Do keep drinking water though, dehydration could give you a painful urinary tract infection otherwise.
 Read more about UTIs to know what to look for.